Maya Gods and Religious Beliefs

 - White headband

-- Patches of jaguar skins
+- Patches of jaguar skin

 - Short beard

-- Glyph: prefix Yax + pictogram (hero’s head) – this is used as a Head Variant of the number “nine”
+- Glyph: prefix Yax + pictogram (hero’s head) – this is used as a head variant of the number “nine”

-Hun Ajaw (Hunahpu) and Yax Bahlam (Xbalanque) became great ballplayers and were summoned to a ballgame by the Underworld Lords.
+Hun Ajaw (Hunahpu) and Yax Bahlam (Xbalanque) became great ballplayers and were summoned to a ballgame by the underworld lords.
 In their first game, the lords tried to use a skull as a ball, to which the Hero Twins refused.
-However, they had to undertake several trials in various Underworld houses such as the “House of Bats” where Hunahpu was decapitated.
+However, they had to undertake several trials in various underworld houses such as the “House of Bats” where Hunahpu was decapitated.
 The lords hung his head over the ballcourt and announced that it would be used as the ball at the next match.
 Yet, Xbalanque fashioned a temporary head for his brother’s body and persuaded a rabbit to impersonate the ball, so he could retrieve Hunahpu’s head and restore him whole.

-Wayob are supernatural beings, often in animal shape, with whom a person shares his/her consciousness.
+Wayob are supernatural beings, often in animal form, with whom a person shares his/her consciousness.
 In other words, a Way is a spiritual alter-ego with which a person remains in communion throughout life.
 They are “companion spirits”.

 The bonds between a person and his/her Way is so strong and close that when the co-essence is wounded or destroyed, the owner grows ill or dies too.